r04chy/CIS-365-EasyAudit/README.md

 - Group.Read.All
 - Domain.Read.All

-SharePoint‑related controls require:
+SharePoint-related controls require:

 - SharePoint Administrator
 - PnP interactive login capability
-- A valid SharePoint Admin URL (auto‑detected where possible)
+- A valid SharePoint Admin URL (auto-detected where possible)

 ---

 ## ⚠️ Disclaimer

-This project is provided **as‑is** with **no warranty**, express or implied.
+This project is provided **as-is** with **no warranty**, express or implied.

 Scripts may:

 - Contain bugs
 - Change without notice
-- Require tenant‑specific fixes
+- Require tenant-specific fixes
 - Break due to future Graph API changes

-**Always test in a non‑production environment first.**
+**Always test in a non-production environment first.**

 ---